EcologyOfVisionBristol/HermitCrabPolarizationVision2023/README.md

 2. Load the project file (`HermitCrabPolVisionMATLAB.prj`, by double-clicking in MATLAB)
 3. Run the function `plotHermitCrabFigures` to process data and plot figure 1

+Alternatively, open the live script `plotMATLABfigures.mlx` and run to reproduce the above steps.

 ## Statistical Analysis (R)

 ### Requirements & dependencies